 In Avalon, there’s a legend waiting behind every stone and every tree.

-Awaken Realms do some pretty cool stuff, and although delivery times on their Kickstarters can still be longer than I’d like (especially if you don’t want to pay for two shipments), once they do arrive they capture that certain special excitement that first made me obsessed with boardgames.
+Awaken Realms do some pretty cool stuff, and although delivery times on their Kickstarters can be long (especially if you don’t want to pay for two shipments), once they do arrive they capture that certain special excitement that first made me obsessed with boardgames.
 This War of Mine and Nemesis are visually stunning games with great production, arresting, immersive stories, and most importantly, mechanics that work.
 Tainted Grail looks like another triumph.

 My only criticism so far is a very common one, especially for foreign-language publishers—the rulebook is challenging to read at best, with a messy and crowded layout and stream-of-consciousness approach to rules writing.
-Hopefully this summary will make the rules a lot clearer and the game easier to play.
+But fear not, I’ve solved that problem with this rules summary and reference, which should make the rules a lot clearer and the game easier to play.
 Good luck on your quests!